KonradWohlfahrt/Glowtie/README.md

 # The end
 Great, now you have yourself your own Glowtie!
 There is an enclosure which you can print in a 3d-printer.
+If you press the button for 1.5 seconds, the current effect will be saved to the eeprom.
+A short press will activate the random mode (green flash) which circles through the effects.
+Make sure to turn off the glowtie when loading!
 Remember to check out Stephen Hawes and Raxathor, as this repository is based on theirs.

 ![Glowtie](https://github.com/Donut-Studio/Glowtie/blob/main/images/Glowtie.png)